 Hong Kong, a densely populated city, is an epicentre for pandemic influenza emergence.
 The city provides an ideal location to study influenza ecology, transmission, public health interventions, and other emerging viral pathogens, for example the Middle East respiratory syndrome (MERS) coronavirus.
 Our integrated multidisciplinary research programme includes internationally recognised expertise supported by the best laboratory and field resources with a network of excellent international collaborations.
-Our research programme has four foci:
+Our research programme has six foci:

-a.
 Ecology, evolutionand the origin of pandemic and zoonotic influenza, MERS coronavirus and other important emerging viruses:

 - Explore ecological factors favouring interspecies transmission and the drivers of the emergence of pandemic influenza and other emerging viruses.